St. John is bouncing back

 Caroline Rogers/NPS

 St. John, population about 5,000, consists of two towns.
-Cruz Bay, on the west coast and adjacent to the airport on St. Thomas, is bigger and more bustling.
+Cruz Bay, on the west coast and closer to the airport on neighboring St. Thomas, is bigger and more bustling.
 Coral Bay is on the less-populated east side of the island.

+Cruise passengers ferry from St. Thomas into Cruz Bay, and cheerful, open-air bars and restaurants line the narrow streets.
+Lodging options are getting back to normal as well.
+Caneel Bay, formerly one of the island's top resorts, remains shuttered, but the Grande Bay Resort and Gallows Point Resort are open, as is the Westin St. John Resort Villas.
 "Our numbers are getting up to where they were pre-storm," says Carly Boudreau, manager of the Cruz Bay-based Virgin Islands EcoTours.
 "We were the only concession open on the beach in St. John for over a year."

 She says the wildlife in the island's plentiful coral reefs wasn't notably affected by the storms.
 "They actually tag sea turtles at Brewers Bay [in St. Thomas], by the university, and every turtle is accounted for from before the storm.
 At Maho Bay, there are a bunch of sea turtles, reef sharks and sting rays. "

-Note: Correction: A previous version of this story said that cruise ships dock in Cruz Bay on St. John.
-Cruise ships actually dock in neighboring St. Thomas and passengers can ferry across to Cruz Bay.